Speaker McCarthy says there's still time to prevent a government shutdown as others look at options

 Across the Capitol, Senate Majority Leader Chuck Schumer, D-N.Y., opened the chamber trying to push ahead with a bipartisan plan.

-The Senate was preparing to hold a test vote on Wednesday to try to overcome its own hard-right flank of GOP senators who are trying to prevent consideration of a popular bipartisan package of defense and military appropriations bills.
-The GOP senators are joining House Republicans in fighting for steeper reductions.
+The Senate held a test vote on Wednesday to try to overcome its own hard-right flank of GOP senators, but it also failed.
+Schumer was trying to advance consideration of a popular bipartisan package of defense and military appropriations bills.
+But the GOP senators are joining House Republicans in fighting for steeper reductions.

 "It’s yet another reminder that in both houses, a small group of hard-right Republicans are dead set to grind the gears of government to a halt," Schumer said.